indierawk2k2/PowerToys-1/specs/File Classification Spec.md

 #### 1. Initial UX/UI

-   Users must open File Explorer and select a group of files by checking each file or using Shift + directional keys.
-They must then use a shortcut to open the File Classification utility, which opens in the center of the screen and provides options that require input from the user.
+   The user must use a shortcut to open the File Classification utility, which opens in the center of the screen and provides options that require input from the user (**See Section 2 for information on user options and input**).
+After the user clicks 'Apply', a File Explorer window will appear and allow the user to select a group of files by checking each file or using Shift + directional keys.
+The user can hit the 'Enter' key or click 'Open' to apply changes to the selected files.

    **For a visual example of the UX see Figure 1*